ThePansmith/Monifactory/README.md

 - The Steam Age
 - No Hostile Neural Networks for easy infinite resources
 - Monicoins can't be spent
+- Harder processing lines for Platinum and Naquadah
 - More focus on GregTech Power Generation
-- No Creative Tank; instead, use Stabilized Micro Miners for late-game infinite resources
+- No Creative Tank; instead, use Stabilized Micro Miners for late-game resource acquisition

 Harder Mode is a modifier for Hard Mode, and takes things a step further by:

-- Disabling RF -> EU conversion, making GT power generation your only option
+- Disabling RF -> EU conversion, making GT power generation required
-- Removing EnderIO and LaserIO's ttem and fluid transportation options
+- Removing EnderIO and LaserIO's item and fluid transportation options
 - Bringing back GT5u machine explosions
-- Pollution and hazards
+- Gregtech Pollution and hazards
 - Various other nerfs

+## Installation:

+### Hard/Harder Mode Installation:
+1. Download [``./pack-mode-switcher.bat``](https://github.com/ThePansmith/Monifactory/blob/main/pack-mode-switcher.bat) if you're on Windows, or [``./pack-mode-switcher.sh``](https://github.com/ThePansmith/Monifactory/blob/main/pack-mode-switcher.sh) if you're on Linux/MacOS/GNU
+2. Move the shell script into the ``.minecraft`` folder where Monifactory is installed
+2. Run the script, and follow the prompts to select your mode.

-## Addon Mods (AKA Optional Compats)
+### Addon Mods (AKA Optional Compats)
 To spice up your Monifactory experience, you can add one of the following mods to your ``minecraft/mods`` folder for their recipes and config files to be automatically altered for compatibility with Monifactory progression.
 1. [Create](https://www.curseforge.com/minecraft/mc-mods/create)
     1a.
 [Create: Steam and Rails](https://www.curseforge.com/minecraft/mc-mods/create-steam-n-rails)
     1b.
 [Create Deco](https://www.curseforge.com/minecraft/mc-mods/create-deco)
 2. [ComputerCraft: Tweaked](https://www.curseforge.com/minecraft/mc-mods/cc-tweaked)
 3. [Tempad](https://www.curseforge.com/minecraft/mc-mods/tempad)

-## Installation:

-### Hard/Harder Mode Installation:
-1. Click on ``./pack-mode-switcher.bat`` if you're on Windows, or ``./pack-mode-switcher.sh`` if you're on Linux/Apple/GNU (located within your .minecraft folder)
-2. Follow the prompt to select your mode.

 ### Dedicated Server Installation:
 1. Download a server.zip file from the releases page.